attaswift/BTree/README.md

 array, but this search works on a contiguous memory region, while the conventional search tree is fiddling around with loading pointer values and dereferencing them.

-So B-trees make perfect sense to use as an in-memory data structure.
+So it makes perfect sense to employ B-trees as an in-memory data structure.

 Think about this, though: how many times do you need to work with a hundred thousand ordered items in a typical app?
 Or even twenty thousand?
 Or even just two thousand?
-The most interesting benefits of B-trees often occur at element counts over a hundred thousand.
-(However, B-trees are not much slower than arrays for low element counts (remember, they *are* arrays in that case), so it makes sense to use them when there's even a slight chance that the count will grow large.)
+The most interesting benefits of B-trees often occur at element counts well over a hundred thousand.
+However, B-trees are not much slower than arrays for low element counts (remember, they *are* arrays in that case), so it makes sense to use them when there's even a slight chance that the count will get large.

 ### <a name="boo">Laundry List of Issues with Standard Collection Types</a>